 The Rimba Raya Conservation (RRC) team has worked closely with local villages to develop a programme that helps provide employment and income from tree planting.
-Many villagers want the area to become forest again to improve fish stocks, to curb fires and to limit the impacts of droughts and floods.
-Getting back to nature makes sense financially and culturally, they say.
+Supporting community Nurseries is vital to the success of any tree planting initiative.
+This knowledge has led to our funding several nurseries in and around the concession area.

 Rimba Raya provides technical support, teaching people how to produce high-quality seedlings.
 We give them capital to produce seedlings, and then teach them how to plant trees and take care of them.
 The next stage is to make sure people can be independent in restoring damaged land, burnt land.
 To make it productive again or return it to its condition as a natural, forested area.